Keyboard shortcuts

 • Iroh P2P: QUIC-based with NAT traversal for peer-to-peer sync

-Both transports implement the same sync protocol.
+Both transports implement the same SyncTransport trait.
+Multiple transports can be enabled simultaneously.

 Architecture